Skip to the content

 Shop online

-Shopping for you and/or the person you care for can be time consuming.
+Shopping for others can be time consuming.
 Use online shopping to save time and control how much you spend.
 You can set up weekly deliveries and use smart tools such as a standard shopping list which you start with for each shop – so you don’t need to spend time adding all the basics every time you do a new shop.
-All the major supermarkets offer delivery for online orders and lots of smaller independent retailers are getting in on the act too (there may be delivery charges).
+All the major supermarkets offer delivery for online orders and lots of smaller independent retailers do the same (there may be delivery charges).

 Manage finances online

-Managing your finances and/or the finances of the person you look after online can save significant time and complexity by allowing you to bypass bank queues.
+Managing your finances for yourself or others online can save significant time and complexity by allowing you to bypass bank queues.
 You can conduct your banking transactions safely and securely without leaving the comfort of your home.
 Online banking gives you around the clock access to all your accounts and statements and you can monitor your transactions and balance.

 Manage health and care services online

-You can now get online GP services, including access to your own patient summary record or the record of the person you look after with their permission.
+You can benefit from online GP services, including access to your own patient summary record or the record of the person you look after with their permission.
 When signed up to online services via your GP practice, you can book appointments, order repeat prescriptions and see some of your patient records such as allergies, medication and test results.
 In some areas, patient records show much more.
-Every surgery offers these basic services, so ask how you can arrange yours.
+Many surgeries offer these basic services, so ask how you can arrange yours.

-In some areas technology is even being used for remote consultations carried out using email or webcam, reducing the need for GP or hospital visits.
+In some areas, it is possible to have remote consultations carried out using email or webcam, reducing the need for GP or hospital visits.

 Many local authorities or health and social care trusts (in northern Ireland) offer online carers’ assessments and needs assessments, and you can find information about domiciliary care services and residential care services online, including Care Quality Commission ratings.
-Some care services are available through online platforms that match a care need with available support within your own postcode, for example SuperCarers and TrustOnTap.
+Some care services are available through online platforms that match a care need with available support within your own postcode.

 Manage your time online